How to Create Mock API Services with Postman

 I hope you have completed the required setup as explained in this article, including the creation of the Azure Cosmos account and database.

-Step 3: Create ASP.NET Core Blazor Server App
+Step 3: Create ASP.NET Core web api Project

 Step 4: Add Microsoft.Azure.Cosmos Nuget Package Reference

-2. After that, as shown in the image, type Microsoft.Azure.Cosmos into the search box.
+2. After as shown into the image and type in search box Microsoft.Azure.Cosmos

-3. Select Microsoft.Azure.Cosmos as shown in the image,
+3. Select Microsoft.Azure.Cosmos as shown into the image,

-4. Choose a version of the Microsoft.Azure.Cosmos library and click on the install button.
+4. Choose version of Microsoft.Azure.Cosmos library and click on install button

 Step 5:Create the Model Class